seojuice

 1. Mine TikTok Search Autocomplete (60 keywords)

 This is where beauty keyword research diverges from every other niche.
-TikTok's search autocomplete captures Gen-Z beauty language that Google's keyword tools miss entirely — terms like "retinol purge timeline" and "lip tint that stays all day" that have massive search volume but don't show up in traditional tools yet.
+TikTok's search autocomplete captures Gen-Z beauty language that Google's keyword tools miss entirely.
+Terms like "retinol purge timeline" and "lip tint that stays all day" have massive search demand on TikTok but don't show up in traditional tools yet.

 1. Open TikTok in desktop search.